 Now, there are two ways to highlight your hair.
 You can get them hand painted into your hair.
 It's the famous balayage technique - our specialty by the way ;) -or you can go the more traditional foil route.
-In this method, pieces of aluminum foil are used to separate the sections of hair that are being highlighted.
-This prevents the colour from getting on the surrounding hair and precisely give you the look that you’re aiming for.
+In this method, pieces of aluminium foil are used to separate the sections of hair that are being highlighted.
+This prevents the colour from getting on the surrounding hair and precisely gives you the look that you’re aiming for.

 What is balayage?

 Balayage is a French word meaning "to sweep" or "to paint".
 It is a freehand hair colouring technique that gives a really blended natural look with no harsh or obvious regrowth lines.